Storyline of the musical Star

 Rome

 It all begins in ancient Rome, in the Imperial Palace on Palatine Hill.
-It’s dark, the lights gradually fade, while symbols of Roman power – such as the eagle – appear.
+It’s dark, the lights gradually turn on, while symbols of Roman power – such as the eagle – appear.
 The festively decorated hall is full of people in Roman togas.
 Senators, members of the imperial family, poets, dignitaries, serving slaves.
 Everyone is there for the feast which is about to begin.
 Balatro announces the arrival of emperor Augustus.

 He is greeted with a roaring applause and guests gather around him.
 The emperor is dignified, but restrained and informal.
 He didn't just come to the feast to eat and drink.
 He is about to make an important announcement: a census will be taken throughout the empire.
 It will increase Rome's wealth and influence, which Augustus needs in order to build an empire that will survive a thousand years.
 He knows this is going to take stricter discipline and higher morals.
 Rome's time had come.
 The world must now play by Augustus’ rules.
 (Laurel wreath).